Chinese New Year’s Eve 2018. Conclusion of spring cleaning, reunion dinner, and River Hongbao fireworks in replacement

 Would that be okay?
 As if I had a choice.

-I also enjoyed the choice of cakes in the dessert selection, many of which were colourfully themed to celebrate the Lunar New Year.
+Have to say, I appreciated the choice of cakes in the dessert selection too, many of which were colourfully themed to celebrate the Lunar New Year.
 In short, this is easily the reunion dinner that I enjoyed most in recent years.
 It was a great start to the festive celebrations ahead.

 River Hongbao 2018

 Thanks to this blog, I now have a standard post reunion dinner excursion each Chinese New Year’s Eve.
 I.E., to River Hongbao at The Float @ Marina Bay.

 Well, I’m still going to be waking up at 3 pm, I’m writing this post at 2 am, but at least it’s a much more energetic start to the New Year.
-Have to say I enjoyed this year’s lanterns at River Hongbao more than last year too.
+What’s more, I enjoyed this year’s lanterns at River Hongbao more than last year too.
 I DEFINITELY enjoyed the fireworks far more compared to the soaked ones on January 1st.

 Last but not least, the fireworks at midnight!